THE GIST OF THIS ARTICLE

 After that, Gozu Tenno reached Shakara palace and married Hari Sainyo.
 On the way back home, he exterminated Kotan’s family except Somin.

-He said to Somin: “I will come back here as Ekishin in future but you and your descendants are exemptions.”
+He said to Somin, “I will come back here as Ekijin to destroy the country in future but I’ll save you and your descendants.”